 Things have been quiet here at casa de Lindsey which is good for me, but probably not as exciting for the people who (maybe, sometimes?) read this thing.
 Since April I’ve been relearning why I love being a software engineer in a supportive and awesome culture at Scripted.
 It’s a small tight-knit team and I was a little worried about coming in as a newbie to a solid team but they’re amazingly lovely people and I love learning with them and from them.
 Front-end only land has been so busy I still haven’t had time to really even touch my first love of backend APIs (which would require me to learn Rails to do it justice at Scripted) but I haven’t really mourned that loss.
-Instead as one half of a front-end team of two I’m running around like crazy helping our backend/full-stack team be better front-end engineers, sitting down with our designer to craft better UX and handholding our marketing team through WordPress template changes when the starts align correctly.
+Instead as one half of a front-end team of two, I’m running around like crazy helping our backend/full-stack team be better front-end engineers, sitting down with our designer to craft better UX, and handholding our marketing team through WordPress template changes when the stars align correctly.

-Which brings me to my continued sermon on mentoring/pair programming and how much I luuuuuurve it.
+This brings me to my continued sermon on mentoring/pair programming and how much I luuuuuurve it.
 I keep reiterating it, but I’ll continue to reiterate.
 I love mentoring other engineers, I love pairing with people.
-It can be super awkward at first, because even if you’re the one who is supposed to be mentoring you won’t have all the answers.
+It can be super awkward at first because even if you’re the one who is supposed to be mentoring you won’t have all the answers.
 But that’s not the point!
 The point is for you to foster learning, for you as well as the other person.
 Software engineering is not a perfect set of knowledge that you can learn once and then just churn out the same thing over and over, but it’s also not always about going down the rabbit hole of discovery (especially if you have to earn a living writing code for a living).
-Mentoring and pairing almost feels like cheating to me, because I don’t have to solve all the problems myself.
+Mentoring and pairing almost feel like cheating to me, because I don’t have to solve all the problems myself.
 I might not even have to come up with the original idea for something, just help refine it and still get to take partial (but deserved) credit in the end.

 My other hope in this transition is to get back into mentoring more.
 Working in Mountain View and attempting to mentor in SF was super draining on me, but now that I’ll be working in SF, I want to pour more of my free time back into mentoring and helping others join this awesome ride that is the tech industry.
-So I’ll be spending some time to think about how to approach that aspect.
+So I’ll be spending some time thinking about how to approach that aspect.